rtdi/RulesService/README.md

 * Operational dashboards using the rule results provide information about the data quality
 * Different types of rules should be supported, validation rules, cleansing rules, data augmentation, standardization rules,...

+## Requirements

+* Payload (value) in Avro Format
+* Apache Kafka with the permissions to add a KStream
+* Schema Registry

 ## Installation and testing

-On any computer install the Docker Daemon - if it is not already - and download this docker image with
+On any computer install the Docker Daemon - if not already done - and download the docker image with

     docker pull rtdi/rulesservice